+Creative compensation.
 Attracting and retaining good employees goes beyond just compensation.
-The pandemic has created a shift in how, when and where people want to work.
+The pandemic has created a shift in how, when, and where people want to work.
 The lockdowns and transition to remote work caused many workers, including those in the legal field, to reevaluate, and it has led to “the Great Resignation,” with many workers deciding to leave their jobs to strike out on their own or to choose an entirely new career path.
-What may have been tolerated or overlooked in the past is no longer acceptable to modern-day employees, including those in law firms.

 Today’s legal professionals want to feel that they are part of something bigger than themselves.
 Help them to understand how their role in the firm is an important one and focus on the firm’s purpose in helping clients.
-Instead of treating employees as subordinates, treat them as partners or collaborators, each with a role to play and strengths to be cultivated, who can help reach the firm’s shared vision.
-Inspire a sense of membership within the organization—a team building something together.
+Instead of treating employees as subordinates, treat them as partners or collaborators—each with a role to play and strengths to be cultivated—who can help reach the firm’s shared vision.

 Modern legal professionals want clearer career expectations.
 They want transparency about the path to promotion or partnership within the firm.
 What skills and experience are required?
 How can those skills and experience be acquired?
 What steps need to be taken to get to the next level?
 How can the firm help them take those steps?
 What training programs and support for business development and personal growth can the firm provide?
 Show your employees that the firm is willing to invest in them.

 Prioritize professional development, and help employees set and achieve personal development goals.
-Offer coaching, mentorship programs or training to help individuals within the firm progress in their individual careers.
-These programs can provide regular support, a sounding board or career advice and show employees that the firm is willing to invest in them.
+Offer coaching, mentorship programs, or training to help individuals in the firm progress in their individual careers.
+These programs can provide regular support, a sounding board, or career advice and show employees that the firm is willing to invest in them.
 They can also help combat the isolation that can occur with remote or hybrid work arrangements.
-Mentorship programs provide opportunities for engagement outside of a supervisor/subordinate role and can help build long-lasting relationships and develop the next generation of firm leaders.